ikucan/pykafarr/README.md

-### Pykafarr is a library for efficientlly reading typed kafka messages in python.
+### Pykafarr is a library for efficientlly streaming typed Kafka messages in Python.

-Messages are read using rdkafka client and transformed into an arrow record batch.
-This is then wrapped as a pandas data frame an returned to the python client.
+Messages are read on the rdkafka client and transformed into an Arrow record batch.
+This is then wrapped as a Pandas data frame an returned to the Python client.

-The pandas data frame has the colums as defined in the Avro schema for the message.
-There is a meta-data column for the message offset.
-One row per message.
+The data frame contains a columns for each field of the message as defined in the Avro schema for the message.
+There is an additional meta-data column for message offset.
 Frames are guaranteed to be homogenous - only messages from one schema will be included in a frame.
 If there is a message schema change the _poll_ will return early.
-Eg: if messages A,A,A,A,A,B,B,B,B,B arrive the _poll_ will return early with 5 rows of A and 5 rows of B upon the subsequent all.
+Eg: if messages A,A,A,A,A,B,B,B,B,B arrive the _poll(MaxInt, MaxInt)_ will return early with 5 rows of A and 5 rows of B upon the subsequent invocation.
 Clearly, this behaviour erodes some of the efficiencies if we typically receive messages with mixed schemas, such as A,B,A,B,A,B....

 It should be useful for reading time series data off a Kafka topic into a Pandas frame from python.
 It is very performant - should read and parse 100 000 small messages in under 250ms.

-The c++ codebase is independent of python and can be used directly from c++ (see example in the cpp directory).
+The c++ part of codebase is fully independent of python and can be used directly from c++ (see example in the cpp directory).
 In that case you are working with Apache::Arrow structures to interface with Kafka. (the Makefile in src/cpp shows how to build).

 #### Example: